 The structure and function of qualifying habitats and habitats of qualifying species could be impacted as a result of increased footfall within the site, leading to trampling of vegetation, soil compaction and erosion.
 The impact magnitude is uncertain but very likely to act in combination with other plans and projects and to continue year-round.
-The risk of adverse effects on integrity is moderate.
-However, counteracting measures have been incorporated into the plan via proposed policy NE1 which only permits development where designated sites are protected and enhanced.
-In line with advice from Natural England, allocations for 200 dwellings or more in the Plan may cause recreational disturbance impacts and will have to demonstrate their conformity to policy NE1 and ensure no impacts on the New Forest SAC/SPA/Ramsar.
-This is likely to be achieved through project-level HRA, and mitigation where adverse effects are identified, in the form of provision of very high-quality local greenspace and/or contributions towards the New Forest strategic mitigation scheme.
-These measures are considered likely to effectively avoid and mitigate the impact.
+The risk of adverse effects on integrity is moderate (a minimum of 3,438 dwellings coming forward within 13.8km of the New Forest and a further 706 between 13.8km and 15km of the New Forest).
+However, counteracting measures have been incorporated into the plan via proposed policy NE1 and the Council's Interim New Forest Mitigation Scheme secured via policy TIN4.
+Policy NE1 only permits development where designated sites are protected and enhanced.
+In line with advice from Natural England, the Interim New Forest Mitigation Scheme applies to all new development that will result in an increase in overnight accommodation within 13.8km and 15km of the New Forest to screen for likely significant effects through project-level HRA, and provide mitigation where adverse effects are identified.
+These measures will effectively avoid and mitigate the impact.